Peremptory norm: Status of peremptory norms under international law

 The number of peremptory norms is considered limited but not exclusively catalogued.
-They are not listed or defined by any authoritative body, but arise out of case law and changing social and political attitudes.
-Generally included are prohibitions on waging aggressive war, crimes against humanity, war crimes, maritime piracy, genocide, apartheid, slavery, and torture.
+The Vienna Convention does not enumerate particular peremptory norms.
+In 2015, the International Law Commission appointed South African jurist Dire Tladi as Special Rapporteur for the topic.
+In five reports submitted between 2016 and 2022, Tladi examined the nature, identification, and legal consequences of peremptory norms.
+Based on Tladi's reports, the International Law Commission adopted on second reading draft conclusions on the identification and legal consequences of peremptory norms, together with a non-exhaustive annex listing norms that the Commission had previously referred to as peremptory.
+The United Nations General Assembly took note of the conclusions, annex and commentaries in 2023.
+Generally included are prohibitions on waging aggressive war, crimes against humanity, war crimes, maritime piracy, genocide, racial discrimination amounting to apartheid, slavery, and torture.
 As an example, international tribunals have held that it is impermissible for a state to acquire territory through war.

 Despite the seemingly clear weight of condemnation of such practices, some critics disagree with the division of international legal norms into a hierarchy.
 There is also disagreement over how such norms are recognized or established.
-The relatively new concept of peremptory norms seems to be at odds with the traditionally consensual nature of international law considered necessary to state sovereignty.

 Some peremptory norms define criminal offences considered to be enforceable against not only states but also individuals.
 That has been increasingly accepted since the Nuremberg Trials (the first enforcement in world history of international norms upon individuals) and now might be considered uncontroversial.
 However, the language of peremptory norms was not used in connection with these trials; rather, the basis of criminalisation and punishment of Nazi atrocities was that civilisation could not tolerate their being ignored because it could not survive their being repeated.

 There are often disagreements over whether a particular case violates a peremptory norm.
 As in other areas of law, states generally reserve the right to interpret the concept for themselves.

 Many large states have accepted this concept.
 Some of them have ratified the Vienna Convention, while others have stated in their official statements that they accept the Vienna Convention as "codificatory".
 Some have applied the concept in their dealings with international organizations and other states.

+International legal theory

+The possibility of such a fundamental law is hotly controverted by legal positivists who rely exclusively on state consent for the making of international law.
+Functionally, a rule of jus cogens is, by its nature, a rule so fundamental to the international community of states as a whole that the rule constitutes a basis for the community’s legal system.